prashanth-hsn/cap_solid/README.md

-# selection_with_fbo
+# cap_soild
-Small toy program to prototype selection using fragment shader
+Small toy program to prototype capping of solid objects cut by cutting plane using stencil buffer.